top of page

 • Attend USCIS interview

-• Get Green Card approval notice
+• Get a green card approval notice

 If you are already living in the U.S., you may be eligible to adjust your status without leaving the country.
 Our green card lawyer helps clients prepare forms, attend biometrics appointments, and get ready for USCIS interviews.